shreyansh26/hydragen-attention/README.md

 This repository has the core implementation of the algortihm and a comparison with using FlashAttention.

+At higher batch sizes, Flash Attention has a high mwmory utilzation, but Hydragen is able to handle it quite easily.

-This is still a work in progress.
+Still a work in progress.